c4elme/information-security-notebook/penetration-testing-stuff/vulnhubs-writeup/tr0ll.md

 ![](/assets/Screenshot from 2017-08-07 15-13-36.png)

 I downloaded the file named roflmao then run the file command to determine the filetype of the downloaded file.
-It shows that it is a ELF 32-bit LSB executable.
+It shows that it is an ELF 32-bit LSB executable.

 ```
 kaipowered@debian:~/Documents/Vulnhub/tr0ll$ file roflmao
 roflmao: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, for GNU/Linux 2.6.24, BuildID[sha1]=5e14420eaa59e599c2f508490483d959f3d2cf4f, not stripped
 ```

-So the next thing that I did was to run the gdb then run the executable file.
+So the next thing I did was to run the gdb then run the executable file.

 ```
 GNU gdb (Debian 7.12-6) 7.12.0.20161007-git